VideoChat-A1: Thinking with Long Videos by Chain-of-Shot Reasoning: Conclusion

 \section{Conclusion}

-In this paper, we introduced \textbf{VideoChat-A1}, a novel agent-based framework for effectively addressing long video understanding tasks.
-Unlike existing approaches that often overlook the intrinsic shot-based structure of long videos, our method explicitly employs a \textbf{chain-of-shot reasoning paradigm}.
+In this paper, we introduced \textbf{VideoChat-A1}, an agent-based framework for effectively addressing long video understanding tasks.
+Unlike existing methods that often overlook the intrinsic shot-based structure , our method explicitly employs a \textbf{Chain-of-Shot reasoning paradigm}.
 Specifically, VideoChat-A1 progressively identifies and refines relevant video segments through three key iterative steps: \textbf{Shot Selection}, \textbf{Shot Partition}, and \textbf{Shot Reflection}.
-This iterative interaction mechanism closely mimics human cognitive processes, allowing the agent to thoughtfully reason and accurately answer user questions from long videos.
-Extensive experimental results demonstrate the effectiveness and efficiency of our approach, highlighting the substantial benefits of our method in long video understanding tasks.
+This iterative interaction mechanism closely mimics human cognitive processes, allowing the agent to thoughtfully reason and accurately answer the questions.
+Experimental results demonstrate the effectiveness and efficiency of our method, highlighting the substantial benefits in long video understanding tasks.